 Russel et al. used data collected between November 2011 and October 2012 to examine the relationship between chosen name use, as a proxy for youths' gender affirmation in various contexts, and mental health among transgender youth.
 The community cohort sample included 129 transgender and gender nonconforming youth from three U.S. cities (one each in the Northeast, the Southwest, and the West Coast).
 Although study included a small number of youth, authors noted "it is one of the largest samples of transgender youth to date."
 Results show, "[a]fter adjusting for personal characteristics [e.g., gender identity, race/ethnicity, sexual identity, age] and social support, chosen name use in more contexts was associated with lower depression, suicidal ideation, and suicidal behavior."
-Specifically, "[a]n increase by one context in which a chosen name could be used predicted a 5.37-unit decrease in depressive symptoms, a 29% decrease in suicidal ideation, and a 56% decrease in suicidal behavior."
-Moreover, "[d]epression, suicidal ideation, and suicidal behavior were lowest when chosen names could be used in all four contexts [i.e., at home, at school, at work, or with friends]."
+Specifically, "[a]n increase by one context in which a chosen name could be used predicted a 5.37-unit decrease in depressive symptoms, a 29% decrease in suicidal ideation, and suicidal behavior were lowest when chosen names could be used in all four contexts [i.e., at home, at school, at work, or with friends]."
 Use of transgender youth's "chosen name in multiple contexts appears to affirm their gender identity and lower mental health risks know to be high in this group."

-66. Marshal M. P., Dietz L. J., Friedman M. S., et al. Suicidality and depression disparities between sexual minority and heterosexual youth: a meta-analytic review.
+69. Marshal M. P., Dietz L. J., Friedman M. S., et al. Suicidality and depression disparities between sexual minority and heterosexual youth: a meta-analytic review.
 J Adolesc Health.
 2011;49(2):115-123.